bajaj29/Card-Game/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will automatically reload if you make changes to the code.

+## Create Spring Boot App

+For development, you will only need JDK 1.8 installed in your environement.
+Just go on [official spring boot website](https://start.spring.io/) and generate either maven or gradle project.
+Open the project in eclipse ide and run the